EGU’s Policy Priority Area 2022-2024: Biodiversity

 EGU Biodiversity Task Force Activities

-- EGU Biodiversity Task Force Response to the EU Nature Restoration Law (PDF document, 25.8 MB), and Executive Summary (PDF document, 87.0 KB)
+- Publication of the EGU Biodiversity Task Force Response to the EU Nature Restoration Law (PDF document, 25.8 MB), and Executive Summary (PDF document, 56.6 KB) submitted as part of a European Commission Consultation.